How to crochet a flat circle

 I have two suggestions here.

-First is stop increasing as soon as you notice this ruffle starting to appear.
+The first is stop increasing as soon as you notice this ruffle starting to appear.
 Or, better yet, pull back a couple of rounds so you can catch it before it happens.
 From then on, only increase every 3 or 4 rounds instead.
 Eyeball it and adjust it on the fly.
 It’s not precise I know, but it’s what I can offer!

 The second suggestion is blocking.
 Normally if you stretch out and block your circle, you’ll find that it should flatten out nicely (unless the ruffle is really severe).
 This article will explain blocking if it’s new to you.